auerlab/vcf-split/README.md

 on an HPC cluster.

 vcf-split solves this problem by writing a large number of single-sample VCFs simultaneously during a single read through the multi-sample input.
-The number of parallel output files is limited only by the open file limit of your system, which is typically at least in the tens of thousands on a modern Unix-like system.
+The number of parallel output files is theoretically limited only by the open file limit of your system, which is typically at least in the tens of thousands on a modern Unix-like system.
+However, to prevent inadvertent system overloads, a limit of 10,000 samples is hard-coded as a constant.
+You must edit the code and recompile to override this limit.

 vcf-split is written entirely in C and attempts to optimize CPU, memory, and disk access.
 It does not inhale large amounts of data into RAM, so memory